charlenebatiste/floyds_good_dog/README.md

 ## General info

-This project is a custom designed and coded professional website for Floyd's Good Dog Daycare and Borading in Grovetown, GA.
+This project is a custom designed and coded professional website for Floyd's Good Dog Daycare and Boarding in Grovetown, GA.
 Built with mobile-first design in midn, the goal of this project was to providing a more professional website for a small business with custom styling.

 ## Technologies